Help! The attempted VPN tunnels failed

 Step 2.
 On the VPN tab, click Add a VPN connection, and enter the required information, including VPN configuration files, connection name, server name, etc., and then click the Save.

-In fact, third-party applications or services interfere with the normal operation of Windows to a certain extent, which may cause this problem.
-Therefore, you can consider starting the computer in a clean mode to solve the problem.
+In fact, third-party applications or services interfere with the normal operation of Windows to a certain extent, which may cause VPN error 800.
+Therefore, you can consider starting the computer in a clean mode.

 Step 4.
 In the list of enabled applications, select each item in turn, right-click and select Disable.